Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Gain an understanding of the major paradigms in protein biochemistry and human carbon metabolism
+- Gain an understanding of the major paradigms in protein biochemistry, molecular genetics, biotechnology and human carbon metabolism

 - Gain recognition of the relationship between molecular structure/function and human health